For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-There is nothing more satisfying to me then being complimented on something I’m wearing and then being able to “gloat” about the amazing deal I got.
+There is nothing more satisfying to me than being complimented on something I’m wearing and then being able to “gloat” about the amazing deal I got.
 Stupid huh!

 My problem is that often I’ll be swayed to purchase something just because it is a good deal.
 What I need to get through my brain is that just because something is on sale doesn’t mean it is a good deal.

 Everyone has their “purchasing triggers”.
 Some people shop then they are stressed, when they want companionship, for status, to get good deals . . . . . the list goes on and on.

 What matters is being able to identify your purchasing triggers and avoid the temptation when those triggers hit.

 I believe that by learning to identify your budget busting triggers, you can develop ways of avoiding temptation.

 I love chocolate – particularly dark chocolate.
 Dark chocolate derails my healthy eating plans all the time.
 I’m weird though if I completely deny myself dark chocolate, I crave it like no other.
 However, if I keep a few pieces around for special occasions I’ve found I don’t eat it as frequently.

 Just knowing that I have the option of eating it, gives me the willpower to avoid it most of the time.